microsoft/AcademicContent/Workshop/10. VM Scaling/VM Scaling.md

 	_Deploying the cluster_

 1. Click **Resource groups** in the ribbon on the left.
-Then click the "ClusterResourceGroup" resource group created for the cluster.
+Then click the resource group created for the cluster.

     ![Opening the resource group](Images/open-cluster-resource-group.png)

 	_Opening the resource group_

 1. Wait until "Deploying" changes to "Succeeded," indicating that the cluster has been successfully deployed.
-It generally takes a few minutes for the deployment to complete.
+It generally takes about five minutes for the deployment to complete for a cluster with a single worker node, and more for clusters containing more nodes.

 	> Click the browser's **Refresh** button occasionally to update the deployment status.
 Clicking the **Refresh** button in the resource-group blade refreshes the list of resources in the resource group, but does not reliably update the deployment status.